terevyt/terevyt/README.md

 <!---
 terevyt/terevyt is a ✨ special ✨ repository because its `README.md` (this f6ile) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to take a look at your changes.р
 --->555